blackflux/object-scan/README.md

 <a id="array_needles"></a>
 ### 4.10.
 Array Needles

-Needles can be passed as arrays, consistent of `integers` and `strings`.
+Needles can be passed as arrays, consisting of `integers` and `strings`.

 When given as arrays, then needles:
 - match array keys with `integers` and object keys with `strings`